Pappy Van Winkle's Family Reserve: 2013 theft

 In mid-October 2013 the company reported the theft of 65 three-bottle cases of Pappy Van Winkle 20 Year and nine three-bottle cases of 13-year-old Van Winkle Family Reserve rye.
 Police theorized that it took the thief about two months to complete the heist, and noted that whoever did it avoided being recorded by security cameras.

 On Monday December 2, Pat Melton, the sheriff of Franklin County, Kentucky, announced a $10,000 reward to anyone who could give information that leads to a conviction in the case. $1,000 of this reward money was offered by Bluegrass Crimestoppers and the other $9,000 by an anonymous donor.

 A break in the case came in March 2014 when a Buffalo Trace employee was arrested by Franklin County deputies when five barrels of stolen Wild Turkey bourbon were found on his property.
-On April 21, 2015 nine Kentucky residents, three of whom were employees at both Wild Turkey and Buffalo Trace, were indicted for thefts at the Buffalo Trace and Wild Turkey distilleries dating back to 2008.
+On April 21, 2015, nine Kentucky residents, three of whom were employees at both Wild Turkey and Buffalo Trace, were indicted for thefts at the Buffalo Trace and Wild Turkey distilleries dating back to 2008.
 Over $100,000 worth of the stolen whiskey was recovered, including more than two dozen bottles of Pappy Van Winkle and 15 barrels of Wild Turkey.
 The Van Winkle family has stated that the stolen whiskey should be destroyed as a precaution against tampering or contamination, pending the approval of the judge.
+The recovered whiskey had been destroyed.

 The heists included Pappy Van Winkle (more than 20 cases), 50 to 70 cases of Eagle Rare bourbon, and stolen barrels of other whiskey that are still missing.
 The warrants recovered one barrel of 17-year-old Eagle Rare worth more than $11,000.
-All nine defendants are charged with being members of a criminal syndicate, engaging in organized crime.
+All nine defendants were charged with being members of a criminal syndicate, engaging in organized crime.
+The alleged ringleader, Gilbert "Toby" Curtsinger, was originally sentenced to 15 years of prison, but that sentence was later reduced to 30 days, with probation, as a result of overcrowding in the Kentucky penal system.

-In 2021, Netflix released a docuseries called Heist which featured dramatization and real life interviews with many involved in the case including lead thief Toby Curtsinger, former Sheriff Pat Melton, and Bourbon expert Tom Fischer.
+In 2021, Netflix released a docuseries called Heist about the incident.